Code-Institute-Submissions/milestone-project-61/TESTING.md

 - The call to action button loads after a delay.
 On click, the button and text turn gold and the gold wave effect can be breifly seen before the page scrolls to the About section.

 #### Home: Desktop
+The home section looks and behaves exactly as on the tablet.
+- Because the webpage is now being navigated with a mouse rather than by finger gesture/tap, there is now a hover effect on the silver call to action button.
+It's border and font turn gold on mouseover, and revert to silver on mouseout.

 ### Modal
 I have tested the jQuery that sets the correct content to the modal using inline testing in the [weather.js](assets/js/weather.js) file.
 I have commented out this test and left it in the file, on lines `23-25`.
 To test the modal yourself, comment out line `22` and uncomment line `24`.
 Use the weather codes in line `25` to test the different weather codes.
 It should look like: